-&lt;sup>60 US Census Bureau and NTIA (accessed on April 12, 2023).
+60 US Census Bureau and NTIA (accessed on April 12, 2023).
 Accessed at: Digital Equity Act Population Viewer

-State also has populations of individuals with disabilities (12%), low literacy (14%), veterans (8%) and a small proportion of incarcerated individuals (0.4%).
+A quarter of the population is comprised of households with earnings at or below 150 percent of the federal poverty level, and another quarter is comprised of individuals 60 years or older.
+The State also has populations of individuals with disabilities (12%), low literacy (14%), veterans (8%) and a small proportion of incarcerated individuals (0.4%).
 It is important to note that these groups are not mutually exclusive and may have overlaps.